amirbrd/website/content/project/bicycle-shared-infrastructure/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "Cycling in shared local streets"
+summary = "How can we quickly encourage more cycling in local city street where true segregation is not always required"

 # Slides (optional).
 #   Associate this page with Markdown slides.